35+ Unique Gifts from Barcelona You’ll Love to Bring Home

 These days, though, it’s also seen as a fun, lighthearted gift–especially since you can find versions that look like celebrities, politicians, and pop culture icons.

-I’ve seen everyone from Queen Elizabeth to Harry Potter in caganer form!
+I’ve seen everyone from Queen Elizabeth to Harry Potter and Bad Bunny in caganer form!

 You’ll spot them in souvenir shops and Christmas markets all over the city, and they definitely make a great conversation starter.